opendatamonitor/ckanext-harvestodm/README.md

     pip install -r pip-requirements.txt
     python setup.py develop

+Then you will need to update your CKAN configuration to include the new harvester.
+This will mean adding the ckanext-harvestodm plugin as a plugin.
+E.g.

+    ckan.plugins = harvestodm ckan_harvester

 ## Licence

 This work is derived from the CKAN harvester extension (https://github.com/ckan/ckanext-harvest) and thus licensed under the GNU Affero General Public License (AGPL) v3.0 (http://www.fsf.org/licensing/licenses/agpl-3.0.html).